robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

     # to either 0 or 1
 ```

 A common way to randomize choices like this is to take advantage of your language's built-in random number generator (RNG) library.
-You can use the RNG library to produce a random number between 0.0 and 1.0, and then pass this number through if-statements in order to decide whether your cell is dead or alive.
+You can use an RNG library to produce a random number between 0.0 and 1.0, and then pass this number through if-statements in order to decide whether your cell is dead or alive.
 For example, this code snippet initializes `cell_state` to 0 or 1, with a 50% probability of each.

 ```
 random_number = random.random()